 This quaint island is located 25 minutes from Seattle and is known for its rustic character and small-town charm.
 It’s the perfect day trip from Seattle and can be reached by ferry (Washington state ferries schedule here it’s only $9 roundtrip).
-There is a small downtown area with a few restaurants and charming shops to browse in.
-You can also rent bikes, kayaks, walk the waterfront trail, go on a hike, and visit the art museum.
+There is a small downtown area with a few restaurants and charming shops to browse.
+You can also rent bikes, and kayaks, walk the waterfront trail, go on a hike, and visit the art museum.

 You’re able to take your car over on the ferry as well.
-If you decide to do that you can visit the Bloedel Reserve (a beautiful garden is located on the north side of the island).
+If you decide to do that you can visit the Bloedel Reserve (a beautiful garden located on the north side of the island).
 Finally, the best part about visiting Bainbridge is the ferry ride to and from.
 The views from the city are truly unmatched!

 The “First Starbucks” or Starbucks Reserve Roastery

 The First Starbucks is located at Pike Place Market and at all times has a line wrapped around the block for the experience of visiting the “First” store.
-I continue to put first on parentheses because technically this is not the first store even though it’s advertised as such.
+I continue to put first in parentheses because technically this is not the first store even though it’s advertised as such.
 You can learn more about that in this blog post but nevertheless, if you’re a huge Starbucks fan, this spot is cool to visit!
 Finally, there is a Starbucks Reserve Roastery located in the Capitol Hill neighborhood.

 Visit the Amazon Spheres

 It’s no secret that the e-commerce giant, better known as Amazon, was founded in Seattle.
 The company still has its headquarters there today and these three spheres are a part of that.
-They created these spheres for an outlet that employees can use and think and be surrounded by nature.
+They created these spheres as an outlet where employees can use and think and be surrounded by nature.
 The public is able to visit the spheres on the first and third Saturday of every month.
 Make sure to book reservations in advance!

 Drive around Queen Anne Neighborhood